samuelandersoncodes/dvlpenergy/README.md

 Furthermore, I installed the core necessary libraries.
 For instance, the Django RESTframework with the 'pip install django djangorestframework' and subsequently did so for the other libraries as needed.

-I finally configured settings in the 'settings.py' file of the project, created the env.py file to store the django secret key and also added the new app to the installed apps section.
+I configured settings in the 'settings.py' file of the project, created the env.py file to store the django secret key and also added the new app to the installed apps section.
 Afterwards, I created my superuser with the 'python manage.py createsuperuser' command, migrated changes with 'python manage.py migrate' and made sure the site fires without errors.

 ### 2. ElephantSQL Database Setup

 Since I already have an ElephantSQL account, I just signed in and created a new instance for this particular project.
 I chose the 'Tiny Turtle' plan since the data is not so huge, named it 'dvlp' and selected the nearest region 'amazon-web-services::eu-west-1' as seen here;![elephantsql db](./docs/dvlp-elephantsql-db.png)
 I copied the database url and added it to my env.py file.

 After that, I set up the database in the settings file.
-In my bash terminal, I ran 'pip3 install dj_database_url==0.5.0 psycopg2' for the database connection dependencies and updated the requirements.txt file with 'pip freeze > requirements.txt' and then imported the 'dj_database_url'.
+In my bash terminal, I ran 'pip3 install dj_database_url==0.5.0 psycopg2' for the database connection dependencies and updated the requirements.txt file with which I created earlier on 'pip freeze > requirements.txt' and then imported the 'dj_database_url'.
 To confirm the connection, I 'ran python3 manage.py showmigrations' and then migrated the changes.
 I then created a 'management/command/load_data function to load the geoJSON fixture and confirmed the data in the browser/Table queries section of the ElephantSQL database.